 Specialities: British mulled wine, fruit mince pies, local cheese, artisan chocolates, British puddings.

-Where to stay: The Mitre is a popular hotel, located 2 minutes from Greenwich Market.
+Where to stay: The Mitre is a popular hotel, located 2 minutes from the Market.

 Convenient Hotels

-The best area to stay in Greenwich for easy access to the Christmas market is close to the Cutty Sark DLR station.
+The best area to stay in Greenwich is close to the Cutty Sark DLR station.
 This location provides a straightforward route to the market and other notable sites in Greenwich.
+I recommend The Mitre if you want to stay nearby.

 Event Location